AlexStan0/alexstan0/README.md

 # Alex Stan

-Hi There :wave: I'm Alex and welcome to my GitHub page.
-I am a passionate and skilled programmer with over 2 years experience in backend development.
+Hello there :wave: Welcome to my GitHub page.
+My name is Alex Stan and I am a passionate and skilled programmer with over 2 years experience in backend development.

 ## Skills